Joe Gill

 Joseph P. Gill (July 13, 1919 – December 17, 2006) was an American magazine writer and highly prolific comic book scripter.
 Most of his work was for Charlton Comics, where he co-created the superheroes Captain Atom, Peacemaker, and Judomaster, among others.
 Comics historians consider Gill a top contender as the comic-book field's most prolific writer.
 Per historian and columnist Mark Evanier, Gill "wrote a staggering number of comics.
 There are a half-dozen guys in his category.
 If someone came back and said he was the most prolific ever, no one would be surprised."

 Biography

 Early life and career

 Born in Scranton, Pennsylvania, Gill began writing for comic books for the New York City-based Timely Comics, the first predecessor of Marvel Comics, during the 1940s period fans and historians call the Golden Age of Comic Books.
 The vast majority of his work went unsigned, both in the manner of that time and during his staff-writing position at one company from the 1950s to 1980s, making a comprehensive bibliography difficult or impossible to compile.

-In addition, Gill's Timely stories were actually written, often pseudonymously for Funnies, Inc., an outsource "packager" that created comics on demand for publishers testing the waters of the then-new medium.
+In addition, Gill's Timely stories were actually written, often pseudonymously for Funnies, Inc., an outsourced "packager" that created comics on demand for publishers testing the waters of the then-new medium.
 His earliest confirmed credit is the one-page text story "Following Orders" in Novelty Press' Target Comics vol. 8, #11 (#89), cover-dated January 1948.